CactiLab/2020-ectf-rit-system/README.md

 # 2020 MITRE Collegiate eCTF RIT System

 This repository contains the RIT system for MITRE's 2020 [Embedded System CTF](http://mitrecyberacademy.org/competitions/embedded/).
+The original insecure reference system developed by MITRE can be found at [MITRE Insecure Reference](https://github.com/mitre-cyber-academy/2020-ectf-insecure-example).
 Use this code at your own risk!

 ## Getting Started